helicalAI/helical/README.md

 </div>

 ## What's new?

+### Saving fine-tuned models

+We give users the option now to save fine-tuned models.
+Please have a look at the examples folder [here](examples/fine_tune_models).

 ### Evo2
 We have integrated [Evo2](https://github.com/ArcInstitute/evo2) into our helical package and have made a model card for it in our [Evo2 model folder](helical/models/evo_2/README.md).
 If you would like to test the model, take a look at our [example notebook](examples/notebooks/Evo-2.ipynb)!
 Let us know what you think and we are happy to help you with the larger model (40B parameters!) if needed!